stytri/msa/README.md

 `#` and `;` are as above, and `,` is used to separate multiple instructions on a single line.

 Source lines are parsed, spaces are elided, symbols and constants are replaced by their defined replacement strings, stopping at the `,` separator, comments, or end-of-line.
 The resulting pattern is then looked up in the pattern table and if a match is found, the corresponding expression is evaluated.

+## symfile

+With version 2.0.0 `symfile.h` is introduced as a method of passing symbol information to programs compiled with **msa**; this header should be copied/moved to a common include directory.

+The current version of symfile (0) only supports symbol name and address, although provision is made for adding more information.

 ## Building